Bioshock Infinite

 Forza Motorsport 5 (Xbox One)

-I never gave a shit about leader boards until this game came out.
-If you need a reason to check out the Xbox One, this is it.
+If you need a reason to get the Xbox One, this is it.

 Peggle 2 (Xbox One)

-I used to love puzzle games (Tetris and that one with the jewels on Sega Genesis kicked ass), but ever since the handheld market was flooded by them, I kind of lost interest.
+I used to love puzzle games, but ever since the handheld market was flooded by them, I kind of lost interest.
 Peggle 2 changed that for me.
 It initially seems to be a game of luck until you start attempting the many challenges.
-Then it seems less like luck and more like billiards on steroids.
 The graphics, sound, and music are charming as hell.